feathersui/feathersui-website/learn/as3-starling/installation.md

 ---
-title: Feathers installation (AS3/Starling version)
+title: Feathers installation (legacy AS3/Starling version)
 layout: "docs.html"
 sidebarTitle: Installation
 ---

-[Feathers UI](/) for ActionScript 3 and [Starling](https://gamua.com/starling/) is packaged up as a _.zip_ file that contains a compiled _.swc_ binary library, original source code, documentation, and examples.
+[Feathers UI](./getting-started.md) for ActionScript 3 and [Starling](https://gamua.com/starling/) is packaged up as a _.zip_ file that contains a compiled _.swc_ binary library, original source code, documentation, and examples.
 Add the _.swc_ file to the _library path_ in your favorite editor to make the Feathers components available inside your Starling project.

 ## Prerequisites